Write the Amazon Review First

 The obvious way to capture these ideas is in the form of Amazon reviews (five star, of course).

-Since I think a lot about product management tools, both from the perspective of building them and buying them, here are some tool reviews I made up.
+Since I think a lot about product management tools, both from the perspective of building them and buying them, here are 5 Amazon reviews I made up for a product called “ProductManagerPro” – a tool for product managers.

 I emphasize they are me imagining “what if?”